momiji15/yearntolearn/R Markdown Tutorial/Unit 2.md

 <b>Hugo</b>: A fast static website engine that is written in the Go programming language which was created by [bep](https://github.com/bep), [spf13](https://github.com/spf13), and [other contributors](https://github.com/gohugoio/hugo/graphs/contributors).

-<b>static website generator</b>A generator that renders content on a website using flat files as opposed to databases.
+<b>static website generator</b>: A generator that renders content on a website using flat files as opposed to databases.
 This results in fast rendering of webpages which takes a fraction of the memory.

-<b>dynamic website generator</b>A generator that renders content on a website using databases and queries.
+<b>dynamic website generator</b>: A generator that renders content on a website using databases and queries.
 This allows the website to use real-time data or customize to the user.

 ### Lesson 1: Introduction to blogdown
 R Markdown is a package in which which you can make static web sites using R Markdown.
 What are static websites do you ask?
 I won't get deep into it, but a static website differs from a dynamic website generator is that it doesn't use queries and databases like a dynamic database does.
 Instead, it uses flat files which allows for your website to be rendered quickly.
 Static site generators take the content, apply it to a chosen template, and generates HTML pages pretty quickly.
 Static site generators can be deployed on a variety of servers and allows for version control.
 If you want more information about static sites, check out the resources below in the bonus section!